-Keep your medicine in the original container until it is time to take it.

-Store below 30°C in a cool dry place.
-Do not store Imatinib GH or any other medicine in the bathroom or near a sink.
-Do not leave it in the car or on window sills.
+- Keep your medicine in the original container until it is time to take it. - · Store it in a cool dry place. - Do not store imatinib or any other medicine in the bathroom or near a sink. - Do not leave it in the car or on window sills.